Welcome to my website!

 Student Assistant Counselor

 I'd like to introduce myself to the BCIT community.
 My name is Colleen Cech and I am the Student Assistant Counselor (SAC) here at BCIT - Westampton Campus.
 Although I joined the BCIT family in May 2019, I am not new to the SAC role or to working with youth and their families.
-I am a clinical social worker by trade and have spent most of my career in the individual and family therapy world.
+Just to share with you a little about myself professionally, I am a clinical social worker by trade and have spent most of my career in the individual and family therapy world.
 I received my Bachelor’s degree in Sociology from Syracuse University, where I was also a member to the SU field hockey team for four years.
 I received my Master’s degree in Social Work from Rutgers-Camden and subsequently became a NJ Licensed Clinical Social Worker (LCSW), practicing in the south Jersey region.
 I went on to obtain my SAC certification from TCNJ and transitioned from the mental-behavioral health sector to the public education system.
-Through schools, I am able to bring valuable mental-health experience, knowledge of community supports for appropriate referrals and linkage, when needed, and also provide counseling services (individual and group) to students.
-This year, I am continuing my education further through UPenn's Applied Positive Psychology certification program and hope to incorporate further strength-based supports for the WestTech community.
+Through my work in the school system, I am able to bring valuable mental-health experience, knowledge of community supports for appropriate referrals and linkage, and also provide direct counseling services to students.
+I am continuing my education further through UPenn's Applied Positive Psychology certification program and hope to incorporate further strength-based supports for the WestTech community.

-In my free time, I love spending time with my three daughters and two dogs at home.
+I'd also like to share a little about myself personally, as well.
+In my free time, I love spending time with my three daughters and two dogs, they keep me very busy outside of the school day.
 I also enjoy getting out and about, by exploring fun, community activities with my girls (parks, theater, library, and more), and coaching their sports teams.
 Besides my three daughters, three other things I enjoy the most are music, food and fitness.
-My free time is spent attending concerts, trying new restaurants or sampling my husband's home-cooked cuisine, and staying physically active.
+My free time is spent attending concerts, trying new restaurants, and staying physically active.
 I fully believe in the power of the mind-body connection, that physical fitness is a vital component to staying happy, healthy and motivated to live your best life.

 I am incredibly grateful to merge my professional and personal passions to assist you or your loved one on their journey to wellness.
 We all have the potential to live productive and joyful lives.
 If you do not know where to start, it is ok.
-We will start the process together.
+We will start the process together, as I am here to assist you.
 One day at a time.
 Because each day is a gift and we will unwrap it so.

 I am so glad you are here!